 (a) The participant seeking the information attempted to obtain the information through an informal process.
 If the participant is seeking information from a public agency, the participant must make a public record request prior to petitioning for discovery; and

-(b) The discovery request is reasonably likely to produce information that is generally relevant and necessary to the matters alleged in the formal enforcement action and the request for hearing or is likely to facilitate resolution of the case.
+(b) The discovery request is reasonably likely to produce information that is generally relevant and necessary to the matters alleged in the notice of a right to a contested case hearing and the request for hearing, or is likely to facilitate resolution of the case.

-(2) An administrative law judge is not authorized to order depositions or site visits unless the department authorizes the same in writing in the specific case.
+(2) An administrative law judge is not authorized to order depositions, admissions, interrogatories or site visits unless DEQ authorizes the same in writing in the specific case.

 Stat.
 Author ORS 183.341 & ORS 468.020 Stat.
 Implemented: ORS 183.425, 183.440 & 183.450 Hist.: DEQ 18-2003, f. & cert. ef.
 12-12-03